Developer Guide

 - Tags*

-As with all operations in GradPad, the AddCommand
+As with all operations in GradPad, the AddCommand class handles the execution of add operations.

-class helps to parse user’s input before creating the correct add command.
+The AddCommandParser class helps to parse user’s input before creating the correct add command.

 Given below is how an add operation behaves at each step of its execution.